 Intern records are stored electronically on Children's Program's secure server.
-Intern records are password-protected and accessible only to the Training Director and Assistant Training Director (not to other agency employees).
+Intern records are accessed via security credentials and accessible only to the Director of Training, Assistant Director of Training, and supervisors (not to other agency employees).
 The following documents are maintained indefinitely: intern certificates of completion, all evaluations of interns, intern training plan (which includes description of training experiences), and any records pertaining to intern involvement in due process or grievance policies.